 Graham Behavior Services offers a full consultative model with a sleep expert who will meet with you in your home to complete a sleep assessment, and write a customized sleep plan for you and your family.
 This model would include visits to the home, along with video conferences to make sure progress is being made.

 The consultative model includes an initial meeting and observation, a comprehensive treatment plan, training on implementing the plan, follow up meetings, and check-ins after mastery of sleeping skills.

-- A comprehensive step by step treatment plan for changing your child’s behavior to create a more positive sleeping experience will be created based on the assessment and the goals determined.
-This treatment plan will be shared with the family to review.
+- A comprehensive step-by-step treatment plan for changing your child’s behavior to create a more positive sleeping experience will be created based on the assessment and the goals determined.
+This treatment plan will be shared with the family for review.
 The sleep specialist and family will discuss the plan and the specialist will provide training on the steps.

-- Following the initial training and development of the treatment plan, weekly meetings will take place with your sleep specialist to be sure you the plan is met with success and to advance to next steps as skills are mastered.
-These meetings will be held at a minimum of weekly, but may take place more often as needed.
-These can be a combination of in person meetings and phone or video calls.
-The family can also reach out to the sleep specialist for any issues that arrive that are unplanned or any questions that come up.
+- Following the initial training and development of the treatment plan, weekly meetings will take place with your sleep specialist to be sure the plan is met with success and to advance to the next steps as skills are mastered.
+These meetings will be held at a minimum of weekly but may take place more often as needed.
+These can be a combination of in-person meetings and phone or video calls.
+The family can also reach out to the sleep specialist for any issues that arise that are unplanned or any questions that come up.

 Bi-monthly phone or video calls for 2 months after skill mastery and sleep success to maintain progress

 - After successful completion of the treatment plan and success in meeting sleeping goals, the family will have access to as many phone or video calls as needed to maintain progress.
 Bi-monthly check-ins will be scheduled for at least 2 months following mastery but can be scheduled for longer or more often if needed, to ensure there is no skill regression.